-Director General of the Belgium Prison Service & President of EuroPris*
+Director-General of the Belgium Prison Service & President of EuroPris*

 JT: Can you briefly explain how EuroPris’ idea has moved from paper to the structure that is currently known?

-HM: At the beginning of 2008, we were lucky to have a group of dedicated general directors who had a very good a relationship between them and who were eager to share and learn about what was going on in prisons in Europe.
+HM: At the beginning of 2008, we were lucky to have a group of dedicated general directors who had a very good relationship between them and who were eager to share and learn about what was going on in prisons in Europe.

 Besides that, we had seen that in the European environment there already representative structures such as Europol for the police services, Eurojust for the magistrates, and CEP for the probation services.
 What was missing – and it was very bizarre – was that an organisation that could serve as a collaborative platform for the penitentiary practitioners.

-That would allow them to work together on practical issues at European level.
+That would allow them to work together on practical issues at the European level.
 Prisons are a specific field – in French, we say “métier” – it’s very typical, something with a kind of network and workflow that is quite different from other businesses.
 Moreover, the execution of sentences is always at the last stage of what we call the justice chain.

-f course, the Council of Europe had interest in prisons through its particular bodies – like CPT and other, but in 2009, during the EU presidency of Sweden when we joined in a roundtable in Uppsala (twice a year the 10 directors–general of prisons from the northern hemisphere meet each other), we started to draft some possible themes and schedules to work together.
+f course, the Council of Europe had an interest in prisons through its particular bodies – like CPT and others, but in 2009, during the EU presidency of Sweden when we joined in a roundtable in Uppsala (twice a year the 10 directors–general of prisons from the northern hemisphere meet each other), we started to draft some possible themes and schedules to work together.

 So, from 2009 to October 2011, it was our constitution period… We meet in Edinburgh to create EuroPris, and then, in 2012, in Rome, we decided to have an annual general meeting… We’ve now been around for 5 years.
-Our main goal was to work on themes which were useful to our daily life – for inmates, for staff, and for management.
+Our main goal was to work on themes that were useful to our daily life – for inmates, for staff, and for management.

 This was the main drive for EuroPris.
 It was not to stay on a high theoretical level – we don’t need that – we didn’t want to shape new rules, we didn’t want to shape new legislation.